Why Traditional Sales Training Fails—and How to Fix It

 Fix It:

-Build a sales culture that rewards learning and execution.
+Foster a culture that rewards learning and execution.
 Recognize skill development.
-Tie training milestones to performance reviews and promotion paths.
+Tie training achievements to promotions and advancement.

 8. It’s Not Measured or Managed Like the Business